AlexPullen91/GameReviews/README.md

 #### Potential Future features

 * More game details, details narrowed down to specific platforms and game versions
+* Sorting features for the reviews, browse is currently limited to only display up to 100 reviews
 * Options to purchase games from the review page
 * Upvoting / downvoting system or a likes system to indicate quality of or approval of reviews
 * More site members features such as forums and messaging